By Lee Musho and Abby Maddigan

 As graduation approaches, you’re left reminiscing about the past four years.
-The good times, the bad times, the drunk times, the cold times, and most definitely the late-night snack times.
-I think we can all agree that eating is life’s greatest pleasure and one of the best ways to experience a city is through its food.
-From boozy fishbowls to greasy hotdogs, our food lover’s bucket list has everything you must eat and drink before graduation rolls in.
+The good times, the bad times, the drunk times, the cold times, and the late-night snack times.
+From wings to greasy hotdogs, our list has everything you need to chow down on in order to say goodbye.

 The cupboard reference is no exaggeration.
 The tiny joint on the side of James St. only seats about 45 people at once.
 Treat yourself to pancakes bigger than your face, or a frittata the size of a small child.
 And if you’re feeling up to it, try The Frittata Challenge which consists of a 6-pound frittata stuffed with pepperoni, sausage, eggs, onions, broccoli, peppers, and home fries (oh my!).

 9. Funk n Waffles: 307-313 S Clinton St

 We all mourned the loss of Funk n Waffles by Marshall.
 It was a Cuse classic before Diners, Drive-ins, and Dives.
 Thankfully there is still live music and all the waffles we adore at their spot downtown.

 8. Heid’s of Liverpool: 305 Oswego Street, Liverpool

 Known as one of the oldest drive-ins in CNY, Heid’s is a Syracuse student’s must-have and a hot dog lover’s dream.
 The daily special includes 2 Franks or 2 Coneys or one of each, regular fries, and a medium drink for $7.25.